BYchao100/Graph-Based-Blind-Image-Deblurring/README.md

 * We add a wavelet thresholding for intermediate output kernels.
 * We add a mask to filter small/noisy gradient in the gradient domain.

-More sophisticated denoising can be done by users before inputting into the software, such as BM3D.
+More sophisticated denoising can be done by users before running the blind deblurring, such as BM3D.

 ## Built With